abdelkrimkr/CodeEditor/README.md

-# CodeEditor
+# CodeViewer

-**CodeEditor** is a high-performance, modern text editor component for Android.
-Built around a custom `Rope` data structure, it can handle editing of files with **over 1 million lines** while maintaining smooth, responsive performance.
+**CodeViewer** is a high-performance, modern code view component for Android.
+It can handle files with **over 1 million lines** while maintaining smooth, responsive performance.

-> [!TIP]
-> Perfect for code editors, IDEs, or any application requiring efficient large-text editing on Android.

 ## Features